 - Study, in coordination with other NAIC task forces and working groups, earthquake matters of concern to state insurance regulators.
 Consider various innovative earthquake insurance coverage options aimed at improving take-up rates.

-- The Climate Risk and Resilience (C) Working Group will:
+- The NAIC/Federal Emergency Management Agency (FEMA) (C) Working Group will:

 - The Pet Insurance (C) Working Group will:

-- Review "A Regulator's Guide to Pet Insurance" and consider whether a model law or guideline is needed to establish appropriate regulatory standards for the pet insurance industry.
+- Complete the development of a model law to establish appropriate regulatory standards for the pet insurance industry.

 - The Terrorism Insurance Implementation (C) Working Group will: